ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Account Management

-In this section, we describe how an ACME client can create an account on an ACME server, and perform some modifications to the account after it has been created.
+In this section, we describe how an ACME client can create an account on an ACME server and perform some modifications to the account after it has been created.

 A client creates a new account with the server by sending a POST request to the